fbpx Why Visit Belize? - Island Expeditions | Island Expeditions

 BELIZE GOVERNMENT

 Belize is a member of the British Commonwealth, with a stable democratic government established along the model of the British Parliamentary system.
 The country is divided into six districts, with each district electing members to the House of Representatives.
-Presently, the People's United Party (PUP) forms the government with Honorable Johnny Briceno as the Prime Minister, replacing incumbent Dean Barrow from the United Democratic Party (UDP) in 2020 elections.
+Presently, the People's United Party (PUP) forms the government with Johnny Briceno as the Prime Minister, replacing incumbent Dean Barrow from the United Democratic Party (UDP) in 2020 elections.
 The UDP now sits as the official opposition.

 BELIZE CURRENCY